-The undersigned hereby appoints Patrick Soon-Shiong, Bob Petrou, and Brandon Villery, and each of them as proxies for the undersigned, with full power of substitution, to vote all the shares of common stock of Nanti-ficelith, inc. that the undersigned is entitled to vote at the 2020 Annual Meeting of Stockholders of Nanti-ficelith, inc., which is being held live via internet webcast at www.proxydocs.com/NH, at 10:00 a.m., Pacific Time on May 21, 2020, and any adjournment or postponement thereof, or the matters specified herein and upon such other matters as may be properly brought before the meeting or any adjournment thereof, conferring authority upon such proxies to vote in their discretion on such other matters as may be properly brought before the meeting and revoking any proxy heretoficer given. heretofore given.
+The undersigned hereby appoints Patrick Soon-Shiong, Bob Petrou, and Brandon Villery (the "Named Proxies"), and each or either of them, as the true and lawful attorneys of the undersigned, with full power of substitution and revocation, and authorizes them, and each of them, to vote all the shares of capital stock of NantHealth, Inc. which the undersigned is entitled to vote at said meeting and any adjournment or postponement thereof upon the matters specified and upon such other matters as may be properly brought before the meeting or any adjournment or postponement thereof, conferring authority upon such true and lawful attorneys to vote in their discretion on such other matters as may properly come before the meeting and revoking any proxy heretofore given.